Boise Police Scanner: Ada County Went Dark in November 2024

 Know the arguments

-When encryption comes up, be ready to explain the case for transparency.
+When encryption policy comes up for review, be ready to explain the case for transparency.
 The evidence pages on this site provide specific, research-backed talking points that hold up in public comment sessions.

 Frequently Asked Questions